Alaska Airlines Visa® Credit Card review: Earn 3X miles on Alaska Airlines flights

 The CardName has a comparable annual fee (AnnualFees) and could be a good way to work toward earning a coveted Southwest Companion Pass®, which allows you to bring along a designated companion on all Southwest flights for a time.

-New cardholders can earn 50,000 points when you spend $1,000 in the first three months.
+New cardholders can earn 50,000 bonus points after spending $1,000 on purchases in the first three months from account opening.
 On an ongoing basis, earn two points per $1 on Southwest purchases; local transit and commuting (including rideshares); on internet, cable, phone services; and select streaming.
 Earn one point per $1 on other eligible purchases.
 Plus, enjoy a bonus 3,000 points each year on your account anniversary.

 Southwest is similar to Alaska Airlines in that it serves a somewhat limited market.
 They can both be great options, but which is better for you will largely depend on the routes that you frequently fly.